MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/fin-ops/get-started/move-lcs-implementation-project-tenant.md

 Calls to web services are allowed only from the **home** tenant for the environment.
 For example, the original tenant was companya.com, and integration ran as `services\@companya.com`.
 In this case, when you switch tenants to companyb.com, you can no longer use `services\@companya.com` for web service calls, even if you update **userInfo.networkdomain** to `https://sts.windows.net/companyb.com`.

 > [!IMPORTANT]
-> On your sandbox environments, you will lose any document handling attachments that are stored in Azure Blob storage.
+> On your sandbox environments, you'll lose any document handling attachments that are stored in Azure Blob storage.
 Blob storage will be moved by Microsoft only for production environments.

 ## Move your production environment to the new tenant

-If you do not have a production environment deployed already on the old tenant, you can skip this section.
+If you don't have a production environment deployed already on the old tenant, you can skip this section.

 If you already had a production environment deployed on the old tenant, Microsoft will move your database and Azure Blob storage from your old production environment to the new one.
 As a pre-requisite, you must complete the additional steps below after you've finished moving all the sandbox environments and completed UAT.
 The process of moving a production environment to a new tenant requires a downtime.

 Before requesting the production environment, ensure that all pre-requisites are completed:

 1. Get all required licenses that are needed to correctly license all users on the production environment.
 2. When the licenses are in place, upload a subscription estimator to the new LCS project.
 It should match the subscription estimator that is active in the source LCS project, and it must correctly reflect peak transaction volumes.
 3. Send an email to Dynamics 365 FO Go-Live (d365fogl\@microsoft.com) stating that your new LCS project is ready for Microsoft to move your production database and Azure Blob Storage.
 To ensure that the process will run smoothly, provide the following details in the email.
 We suggest that copy the following list to your email, and then answer all of the information line by line.